Japan Series Most Valuable Player Award

 The Japan Series Most Valuable Player (MVP) Award (日本シリーズ最高殊勲選手, Nippon Shirīzu Saikō Shukun Senshu) is given to the player deemed to have the most impact on his team's performance in the Japan Series, which is the final round of the Nippon Professional Baseball (NPB) postseason.
 The award was first presented in 1950.

 The series follows a best-of-seven playoff format and occurs after the two-stage Climax Series.
-It is played by the winners of the Central League Stage 2 series and the Pacific League Stage 2 series.
+It is played by the winners of the Final Stage round of the Central League and the Pacific League.

 Kaoru Betto won the inaugural award in 1950 with the Mainichi Orions.
 Depending upon definitions, the first non-Japanese to win the award was either Andy Miyamoto in 1961 or Joe Stanka in 1964.
-Fifteen Japan Series MVPs were inducted into the Japanese Baseball Hall of Fame; Osamu Higashio (1982) is the only Hall of Famer to have won the Japan Series MVP between 1981 and 2000.
-Higashio is also the first and only pitcher to appear solely as a reliever to win the Japan Series MVP.
-Eight of the ten Japan Series MVPs who have won the award since 2000 are still active in professional baseball—Atsuya Furuta and Takashi Ishii are the Japan Series MVPs from that period who are inactive.
+Fifteen Japan Series MVPs were inducted into the Japanese Baseball Hall of Fame; Higashio is also the first and only pitcher to appear solely as a reliever to win the Japan Series MVP.
+Of the first fifteen winners of the award since 2000, only three are still active in professional baseball as a player.
 Hideki Matsui and Norihiro Nakamura are they only two Japan Series MVPs to play in Major League Baseball (MLB).
-While Nakamura's MLB career lasted less than one season, Matsui's lasted seven seasons.
-He became the only player to be named both a Japan Series and a World Series MVP after winning the latter award in 2009.
-The reigning Japan Series MVP is Yuhei Nakamura of the Tokyo Yakult Swallows.
+While Nakamura's MLB career lasted less than one season, Matsui's lasted ten seasons.
+He became the first (and so far only) player to be named both a Japan Series and a World Series MVP after winning the latter award in 2009.
+The reigning Japan Series MVP is Yutaro Sugimoto of the Orix Buffaloes.